-Drop sets are an advanced weight lifting technique where you do a set, grab a lighter weight, and immediately do another set.
+Drop sets are a traditional bodybuilding technique where you do a set, grab a lighter weight, and immediately do another set.
 Bodybuilders have been using them for the past 80 years as a fast way to blast a muscle with extra sets, and they’ve fared quite well in the research.
 If you use them cleverly, they can indeed help you build more muscle in less time.

 So, what are drop sets?
 How do you do them?
 And how can you use them to build more muscle?

 What is a Drop Set?